Pros and Cons of Grandparents Moving Closer to Grandchildren

 Take, for example, the story of Linda and Bob, who moved from Florida to North Carolina to be closer to their daughter's family.
 "We were missing so much," Linda shares.
 "Now, we're part of the everyday fabric of our grandkids' lives.
 We help with school pickup, attend their soccer games, and have weekly family dinners.
 It's brought us all closer together in ways we couldn't have imagined."

-While stories like Linda and Bob's are heartwarming, it's important to remember that every family situation is unique.
-Before packing up and heading to your grandchildren's hometown, there are several really important factors to consider.
+While stories like Linda and Bob's are heartwarming, every family situation is unique.
+Before packing up and heading to your grandchildren's hometown, there are several important factors to consider—starting with timing.

 What Grandparents Should Consider Before Moving Closer to Grandchildren